nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: <picture> tags do not follow Lazy Load exclusions
 * fixed: <picture> tags broken when exluding images from Lazy Load
 * fixed: Azure storage plugin doesn't re-upload optimized images

-= 5.2.5 =
-* removed: data-pin-media attribute, as Pinterest is handling WebP images properly now

-= 5.2.4 =
-* fixed: data-pin-media attribute added to linked images incorrectly
-* fixed: images are not resized to max dimensions when using S3 Uploads plugin

-= 5.2.3 =
-* added: Easy IO sets pre-scaled image in data-pin-media for Pinterest
-* added: Envira Pro cache cleared when activating Easy IO
-* changed: improved compatibility layer with S3 Uploads plugin
-* fixed: background image lazy-loading could be interrupted by other plugins copying elements
-* fixed: JS WebP provides .webp images to Pinterest
-* fixed: JS WebP strips Pinterest data/meta attributes
-* fixed: Easy IO misses some images with Envira Gallery Pro layouts
-* fixed: missing www in domain prevents rewrites for Easy IO
-* fixed: JS WebP and Lazy Load parsing X/Pro theme admin pages

-= 5.2.2 =
-* added: automatic plan upgrade detection
-* changed: better compatibility with other implementations of "native lazy load"
-* updated: lazysizes.js to version 5.2
-* fixed: custom domain for Easy IO prevents auto-scaling
-* fixed: full-width background images auto-scaled due to scroll bars
-* fixed: overrides for array-style exclusions not being applied

-= 5.2.1 =
-* changed: WebP rewrite rules hidden for Cloudflare-protected sites
-* fixed: Smart Re-optimize not working for PDF files
-* fixed: Easy IO detects wrong domain when using separate domains for site and content

-= 5.2.0 =
-* added: Lazy Load, JS WebP, and Easy IO support background images on link elements
-* added: JS WebP supports background images on section, span, and li elements
-* added: exclude images from Easy IO in settings
-* added: exclude images from Lazy Load by string or class name
-* added: prevent auto-scaling with skip-autoscale
-* added: Folders to Optimize, Folders to Ignore, Lazy Load Exclusions, Easy IO Exclusions, and WebP URLs can be defined as overrides (single value as string, multiple values as an array)
-* added: API key, JPG Background (for conversion only), and Disabled Resizes can be defined as overrides, see https://docs.ewww.io/article/40-override-options
-* added: PNG placeholders for Lazy Load retrieved direct from API for drastically reduced memory usage (API users only)
-* added: Smart Re-optimize option available on Bulk Optimizer if you want to re-optimize images that were compressed on a different setting
-* added: auto-restore for Smart Re-optimize when going from lossy to lossless mode
-* added: Restore & Re-optimize from Media Library to change individual images from lossy to lossless
-* added: search function for Optimized Images table (Tools menu)
-* added: table cleanup for database table (Tools menu)
-* fixed: errors due to duplicate ssl= arguments in URLs
-* fixed: JS WebP has incorrect selector for video elements (props @CharlieHawker)
-* updated: embedded help code for better debug prefill

 = Earlier versions =
 Please refer to the separate changelog.txt file.